 The maturing nature of the LPT market has seen the increased sophistication of LPT debt management.
 Intense competition and pressure to add value to LPT returns have required LPT managers to be more sophisticated in capital and debt management (Blundell 2001).

 A range of sophisticated debt products including CMBS, property trust bonds, hybrids and off-balance sheet financing have been used as a natural hedging strategy by LPTs with international property exposure and also to fund acquisitions.
-As at December 2006, LPTs had on average debt levels of 36% (Newell 2007; PIR 2006) with some LPTs with 100% international property having debt levels in excess of 50%; eg: Rubicon America, Reckson NY Property, Galileo Shopping America (Newell & Tan 2005).
+As at December 2006, LPTs had on average debt levels of 36% from 10% in 1995 (Newell 2007; PIR 2006) with some LPTs with 100% international property having debt levels in excess of 50%; eg: Rubicon America, Reckson NY Property, Galileo Shopping America (Newell 2006).

-With regards to LPT bond issuance, the total cumulative issuance volume from 1999 to December 2006 reached A\$10.5 billion, with 87 issues as shown in Figure 2.
-Generally, annual LPT bond issuance has remained stable at around A\$1.5 billion, with the exception of the year 2003 when issuance nearly reached A\$2.8 billion.
+With regards to LPT bond issuance, the total cumulative issuance volume from 1999 to December 2006 reached AU\$10.5 billion, with 87 issues as shown in Figure 2.
+Generally, annual LPT bond issuance has remained stable at around AU\$1.5 billion, with the exception of the year 2003 when issuance nearly reached AU\$2.8 billion.
 LPT bond issuance as a funding source can be compared to LPT equity raisings, excluding initial price offerings (IPOs).
-Although LPTs have raised more funds through issuing additional securities (A\$18.2 billion), bond issuance has featured prominently as well at an average of 65% of equity raisings.
-For instance in 2006, LPTs issued bonds worth A\$1.7 billion and raised A\$2.2 billion through issuance of additional securities.
+Although LPTs have raised more funds through issuing additional securities (AU\$18.2 billion), bond issuance has featured prominently as well at an average of 65% of equity raisings.
+For instance in 2006, LPTs issued bonds worth AU\$1.7 billion and raised AU\$2.2 billion through issuance of additional securities.

-Figure 2: Australian LPT Bond Issuance and Equity Raisings Ex.
+Figure 2: Australian LPT bond issuance and equity raisings ex.
 IPOs: 1999-2006

-Source: Author's compilation from various Property Australia magazines and Connect 4 Company Prospectuses database (1999-2006)
+Sources: Author's compilation from various Property Australia magazines and Connect 4 Company Prospectuses database (1999-2006)

-To further emphasise the importance of issuance of bonds by LPTs as a funding source, we compare with the issuance of commercial mortgage-backed securities (CMBS) which is dominated by LPTs (Chikolwa 2007a; Standard & Poor's 2005) from 2000 to 2006; see Table 1.
-Although more funds have been raised via CMBS (\$14.3 billion) than LPT bonds (\$10 billion), more LPT bonds (total number issued 85) have been issued in number than CMBSs (total number issued 66).
-Furthermore, in some certain years (2001 and 2003) more funds where raised via LPT bonds than CMBS issuance.
+To further emphasise the importance of issuance of bonds by LPTs as a funding source, we compare with the issuance of commercial mortgage-backed securities (CMBS) which is dominated by LPTs (Chikolwa 2007a; Standard & Poor's 2005)3 from 2000 to 2006; see Table 1.
+Although more funds have been raised via CMBS (AU\$14.3 billion) than LPT bonds (AU\$10 billion), more LPT bonds (total number issued 85) have been issued in number than CMBSs (total number issued 66).
+Furthermore, in certain years (2001 and 2003) more funds were raised via LPT bonds than CMBS issuance.